 So, I’ve come up with a great recipe where you, and I can eat it anytime we want!

-I’ve used 10 dried chillis with the seeds removed, but if you don’t like it hot then you can substitute half the chillis for a tablespoon of paprika (not smoked) to keep the curry red.
+I’ve used ten dried chillis with the seeds removed, but if you don’t like it hot, then you can substitute half the chillis for a tablespoon of paprika (not smoked) to keep the curry red.

-I have the added bonus of getting perfectly ripe pineapple ready cut from the wonderful Bangkok street vendors.
+I have the bonus of getting perfectly sweet pineapple that’s already cut from the fantastic Bangkok street vendors.
 If you are buying a pineapple it has to be ripe!
-The sweet tartness from the pineapple is what really gives this dish its flavour, so make sure you get a good one.
+The mild tartness of the pineapple is what really gives this dish its flavour, so make sure you get a good one.
 Whatever you do, do not use tinned pineapple!
-It’s too soft and you want the pineapple in this to retain a bit of bite for texture.
+It’s too soft, and you want the pineapple in this to retain a bit of bite for texture.

 Add 100 ml of the coconut cream and blitz to a fine paste.
 Add more cream if you need to get it going.